mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

   ros2 run python_package_that_uses_the_messages amazing_quote_publisher_node

 Nothing in particular should happen now.
-The publisher is sending messages through the specific topic we defined, but we need at least one subscribed to interact with those messages.
+The publisher is sending messages through the specific topic we defined, but we need at least one subscriber to interact with those messages.

 Hence, in the second terminal, we run